History of the Jews in Algeria: Independent Algeria

-More than 90% of Algerian Jews (110,000 out of about 130,000) opted for France, they left Algeria en masse, not because they were persecuted there as Jews but because they had so deeply internalized their "Frenchness" that they considered their destiny linked to that of the French, although some went to Israel.
+More than 90% of Algerian Jews (130,000 out of about 140,000) opted for France, they left Algeria en masse.
+According to Joëlle Allouche-Benayoun, it was not because they were persecuted there as Jews but because they had so deeply internalized their "Frenchness" that they considered their destiny linked to that of the French, although some went to Israel.
+Johannes Heuman ascribes the flight not only to their greater identification with France, but to having faced violence and anti-Jewish sentiment during the Algerian War as a response to the community's general stance of neutrality.
 By 1969, fewer than 1,000 Jews were still living in Algeria.
 By 1975, because of a lack of worshippers, all but one of the country's synagogues were closed, having been converted into mosques or libraries.

 After the Evian agreements of 19 March 1962, the vast majority of the remaining Jews in Algeria were among the 800,000 French people who crossed the Mediterranean at in the space of a few months.
-Regarded as repatriates in the same way as the 'Pieds Noirs', they gradually integrated into the French Jewish community, which they helped to reshape, like their co-religionists who had previously arrived from Egypt, Tunisia and Morocco.
-The number of those who settled in Israel is estimated at around 10,000.
-As for those who remain in Algeria, they can only observe that the young independent nation is being built on a Arab-Muslim identity, since the law on the nationality code of 12 March 1963 automatically grants Algerian nationality only to those who have a ‘nationality of origin’, defined by their Muslim personal status under French domination.
+Regarded as repatriates in the same way as the pieds noirs, they gradually integrated into the French Jewish community, which they helped to reshape, like their co-religionists who had previously arrived from Egypt, Tunisia and Morocco.
+The number of those who settled in Israel is estimated at 10,000.
+As for those who remain in Algeria, they can only observe that the young independent nation is being built on an Arab-Muslim identity, since the law on the nationality code of 12 March 1963 automatically grants Algerian nationality only to those who have a ‘nationality of origin’, defined by their Muslim personal status under French domination.

+Following the mass departure of Algerian Jews in 1961–1962, the 1963 Nationality Code granted Algerian citizenship to those with Muslim civil status.
+While the Évian Accords provided a three-year window for French citizens in Algeria, including the remaining Jewish population, to apply for Algerian nationality, few chose to do so.
+Johannes Heuman and Delphine Perrin note that because the 1963 code explicitly defined the new nation in terms of Muslim status, it effectively alienated the non-Muslim population.
+Consequently, almost all the remaining Jews felt excluded from the new Arab-Islamic national identity and retained their French citizenship.

 Since 2005, the Algerian government has attempted to reduce discrimination against the Jewish population by establishing a Jewish association and passing a law that recognized freedom of religion.
 They also allowed a relaunching of Jewish pilgrimage, to the most holy Jewish sites in North Africa.
 In 2014, the Minister of Religious Affairs Mohammed Eissa announced that the Algerian government would foster the reopening of Jewish synagogues.
 However, this never came to fruition, with Eissa stating that it was no longer in the interest of Algerian Jews.
 In 2017, there were an estimated 50 Jews remaining in Algeria, mostly in Algiers.
 As of 2020, there were an estimated 200 Jews in Algeria.